 The only benefit is convenience.
 It is just too easy to pick up a bottle of water at the supermarket or newsagent.
 But now is the time to stop.
 Try to break the habit.
 Buy eco-friendly water bottles like stainless steel or glass, start distilling your own water and stop harming yourself, your wallet and the environment.

 A quick note about different materials for water storage:

-Plastic water bottles - plastic varies in quality, some is very good like high quality polypropylenes, however the general danger from plastics is nasty chemicals leaching into the water.
+Plastic water bottles - plastic varies in quality, some is very good like high quality polypropylenes, however, the general danger from plastics is nasty chemicals leaching into the water.
 Good quality polypropylene bottles designed for water storage are generally safe, be wary of the rest.

 Stainless steel water bottles - 304 stainless steel can react when chloride ions are present and heat.
 That is why we always suggest you wash out your home water distiller after each distillation and give it a thorough clean if you are not going to use it for a while.
 As regards water bottles, tap water can contain chloride ions but distilled water does not.
 So distilled water cannot react with stainless steel and it is safe to store distilled water in but not so tap water.
-316 grade stainless steel is modified so that it does not react with chloride ions, hence it is marine grade.
+316-grade stainless steel is modified so that it does not react with chloride ions, hence it is marine grade.

-Glass water bottles - great for storage but heavy and expensive - works best for home storage rather than portable water bottle.
+Glass water bottles - great for storage but heavy and expensive - works best for home storage rather than a portable water bottle.
 Even toughened ones shatter when dropped - as we have discovered numerous times!